Victoria Riptides: History

 David Keith was coach of the Riptides for their first season during which the Riptides secured a record of 7 wins, 2 draws, and 1 loss.
-The team featured several prominent players including former Vancouver Whitecap, Frank Woods; Simon Keith, who joined the 'Tides after playing in the second tier of the British league for Millwall F.C.; Brian Mousley (Portland Timbers); local stand-out Rob Wallace who signed his first professional contract with the Riptides; as well as several Canadian National Team pool players: Doug Adlem, Glen Johnson and Scott Weinberg (University of Victoria).
+The team featured several prominent players including former Vancouver Whitecap, Frank Woods; Simon Keith, who joined the 'Tides after playing in the second tier of the British league for Millwall F.C.; Brian Mousley (Portland Timbers); local stand-out Rob Wallace who signed his first professional contract with the Riptides; as well as several Canada national team pool players: Doug Adlem, Glen Johnson and Scott Weinberg (University of Victoria).

-In 1985, four independent west coast soccer clubs joined together to create an informal challenge series.
+In 1985, four independent west coast soccer clubs joined to create an informal challenge series.
 The challenge cup pitted the Riptides against F.C.
 Seattle, F.C.
 Portland and the San Jose Earthquakes in a home and away series.
-The cup also included games against the Canadian national soccer team which was training for the 1986 World Cup in Vancouver, BC.
+The cup also included games against the Canada national soccer team which was training for the 1986 World Cup in Vancouver, BC.
 The national team was not included in the standings.

 Brian Hughes was the head coach to start the 1985 season, but was replaced mid-season by real-estate agent Buzz Parsons who also failed to produce winning results.
 The 1985 Riptides had a 3-1-3 record, finishing second from the bottom in the final standings.
 The challenge series led to a discussion among the four teams about forming a permanent league or alliance.
 The Riptides management at the time, disagreed with this approach and did not participate in future games in what became known as the Western Soccer Alliance.
 They also backed out of joining the newly forming Canadian Soccer Association.
 The Western Soccer Alliance became the Western Soccer League in 1989 which merged with the American Soccer League in 1990 to form the American Professional Soccer League.